gernst/cuvee/README.md

 Interactive theorem provers like Isabelle, however, instead rewrite goals with those equations that make good simplification rules.
-For some cases such rewrites are *always* desirable (cf. recursive list functions), and Cuvée can detect and apply definitions automaticaly.
+For some cases such rewrites are *always* desirable (cf. recursive list functions), and Cuvée can detect and apply definitions automatically.

 A similar situation occurs with the question of unfolding non-recursive definitions, such as containment of an element in an array range:

     contains(x, a, l, r) <==> exists k. l <= k < r && a[k] == x

-Consider for example the folllwing two lemmas
+Consider for example the following two lemmas

     contains(x, a, l1, r1) ==> contains(x, a, l2, r2)
     contains(x, a1, l, r)  ==> contains(x, a2, l, r)

-which schematically reflect typical conditions from the correctnes of array algorithms (e.g. index computations resp. array modifications).
+which schematically reflect typical conditions from the correctness of array algorithms (e.g. index computations resp. array modifications).
 If such a proof fails to verify one is interested in automatically pinpointing why.
 Here, the first condition fails for those k from the definition of `contains`